How to Find the Best Low Cholesterol Protein Powder

 We also make cholesterol-free Vegan Almond Protein Powders, which might even also help lower your cholesterol levels.

-Research shows that eating almonds results in significant reductions in total cholesterol, LDL-C, and triglycerides.
+Research shows that eating almonds results in significant reductions in total cholesterol, LDL-C, and triglycerides (Nutrients, 2018).

 You may have noticed that many of our protein powders contain coconut, which is high in saturated fat.